codefellows-portland-javascript-401d2/http-simple-persistence/README.md

 # ![cf](http://i.imgur.com/7v5ASc8.png) HTTP Simple Persistence

-A http server that will act as a simple data store for to-do apps.
+A http server that will act as a simple data store for a to-do app.

 ## Getting Started